 Tuesday: Errand and outing day

 - Sometimes, taking care of our homes require us to get OUT of them.
-If I can, I try and plan one day a week to do as many of my errands as I can.
+If I can, I try to plan one day a week to do as many of my errands as I can.
 This includes making a list of what needs to be done, trips to the grocery store, doctor appointments, haircuts, trips into the city.
 For some people, I understand that this doesn’t work, but for our family this seems to work the best and gets in the way of nap time the least.

 Wednesday: Scrub the floors